Niklas Mackschin

 Niklas Mackschin (born 2 October 1994 in Hanover) is a German racing driver, that has competed in both the European Touring Car Cup and the ADAC Procar series.
 He is the current ETCC Super 1600 champion, having won first time in 2015.

 Career

-In 2015 he became the champion in ETCC Super 1600, in his debut season.
-In 2016 he made his TCR International Series début.
+In 2015, Mackschin became the champion in ETCC Super 1600, in his debut season.
+In 2016, he made his TCR International Series début.